eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

   overlay_image: /assets/images/cool-backgrounds/cool-background14.png
   caption: 'Photo credit: [coolbackgrounds.io](https://coolbackgrounds.io/)'
 mathjax: true
-last_modified_at: 2019-06-31
+last_modified_at: 2019-06-02
 ---

 > This is the second of a two-part series about Bayesian bandit algorithms.
 > Check out the first post [here](https://eigenfoo.xyz/bayesian-bandits/).

-In my previous post, I outlined the multi-armed bandit problem, and a Bayesian bandit algorithm based on Thompson sampling.
-I demonstrated that conjugate models made it possible to run the bandit algorithm online: the same is even true for non-conjugate models, so long as the rewards were bounded.
+In the previous blog post, I introduced multi-armed bandits, and a Bayesian approach to modelling it (Thompson sampling).
+We saw that conjugate models made it possible to run the bandit algorithm online: the same is even true for non-conjugate models, so long as the rewards are bounded.

-In this blog post, I'll take a look at two
+In this blog post, I'll take a look at two extensions to the multi-armed bandit.

-Unlike the first blog post, this blog post will more theoretical and math-heavy, outlining the variations on the multi-armed bandit problem and extensions to the vanilla Thompson sampling algorithm presented in the first blog post.
+The first allows the bandit to model nonstationary rewards distributions, whereas the second allows the bandit to model context.

+Dive in!

 <figure>
     <a href="https://fsmedia.imgix.net/29/fd/a4/56/8363/4fb0/8c62/20e80649451b/the-multi-armed-bandit-determines-what-you-see-on-the-internet.jpeg?rect=0%2C34%2C865%2C432&auto=format%2Ccompress&dpr=2&w=650"><img src="https://fsmedia.imgix.net/29/fd/a4/56/8363/4fb0/8c62/20e80649451b/the-multi-armed-bandit-determines-what-you-see-on-the-internet.jpeg?rect=0%2C34%2C865%2C432&auto=format%2Ccompress&dpr=2&w=650" alt="Cartoon of a multi-armed bandit"></a>